 You’ve decided it’s time to change careers.
 Perhaps each day is monotonous and you no longer feel like you’re making a meaningful impact.
 Or maybe you’re daydreaming about a new role and scouring job boards instead of responding to your colleagues’ emails.
 Either way, you’re ready to transition.

-If you’re contemplating your next career move, here are six tips to help you make the change.
+If you’re contemplating your next career move, here are seven tips to help you make the change.

 How to Change Careers